ZEN872/CS205_Project_1/README.md

-# CS205_Project_1
+# CS205_Project_1 - The 8-Puzzle
-This is the project made in SPRING 2025 CS 205
+This is the project made for UCR SPRING 2025 CS 205: Introduction to Artificial Intelligence

 # How to run the Programs
 Each folder contains its own makefile that contains its own test cases